-BOARD INDEPENDENCE AND DIVERSITY
+BOARD INDEPENDENCE AND COMPOSITION

 Our Board represents a balance of longer-tenured members with in-depth knowledge of our business and newer members who bring valuable additional attributes, skills and experience.
-Stephen B, Dobbs and Georgia R. Nelson will be retiring from the Board and not standing for reelection at our Annual Meeting.
-Accordingly, our Board will consist of 11 directors following the conclusion of the Annual Meeting.
 Ten of our eleven director nominees are independent and provide strong oversight of our long-term strategy.
-We believe that directors with different backgrounds and experiences makes our boardroom and our company stronger.
+We believe that directors with different backgrounds and experiences make our boardroom and our company stronger.